 There is a lot of discussion in the construction industry regarding BS EN54 and its application to temporary fire warning systems.
-For most people outside of the fire industry, it is a bit a minefield trying to navigate round the BSI's multitude of standards, so we thought a brief overview might help some people out there.
+For most people outside of the fire industry, it is a bit a minefield trying to navigate around the BSI’s multitude of standards, so we thought a brief overview might help some people out there.

 What is BS EN54?